Which Groups best suits your service?

-You can create basic groups that people in your organization can use as mailing lists.
-People can then use a single address to send mail to the entire group, or invite the group to a meeting or to share a document.
+You can create basic groups that people can use as mailing lists.
+Your users can then email the entire group with a single address, invite the group to a meeting, or share a document with the group.
 These Admin console groups make it easy to:

-- Communicate with groups of people.
-For example, groups can be useful for departments, project teams, classes, office locations, special-interest groups, and more.
+- Communicate with groups of people—For example, groups can be useful for departments, project teams, classes, office locations, special-interest groups, and more.

-- Manage access to documents, sites, videos, and calendars.
-Users can share their content with groups instead of entering individual addresses.
+- Manage access to documents, sites, videos, and calendars—Users can share their content with groups instead of entering individual addresses.

-If you have the legacy free edition of Google Apps, upgrade to G Suite to get this feature.
+If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.